Alejandro-Manas/RiscV/Program_Counter/Program_Counter.md

 ## Testbench

 The simulation module `Program_Counter_sim` is included, featuring automated verification through SystemVerilog *assertions*.
-Stimuli are intentionally injected on the falling edge of the clock (`negedge clk`) to prevent race conditions and ensure accurate sampling.
+Input signals are intentionally applied on the falling edge of the clock (`negedge clk`) to prevent race conditions and ensure accurate sampling.
 The directed testing verifies the following core behaviors:

 1. **Initialization & Reset:** Confirms that the active-low synchronous reset correctly forces the PC to `0x0000_0000` precisely on the clock edge.
 2. **Enable (Stall) Logic:** Validates that the PC captures the `pc_next` address when `pc_en` is active, and perfectly retains its current state (stalls) when `pc_en` is disabled.